Professor David Birch

 Personal statement

-David Birch has been Professor of Photophysics since 1993 having cofounded the Photophysics Group in 1978.
+David Birch was appointed Professor of Photophysics in 1993 having cofounded the Photophysics Group in 1978.
 His research focuses on fluorescence probes and their application to interdisciplinary molecular grand challenges at the biomedical interface.
 The Group has raised many millions of pounds of research funding and collaborates with an extensive network of national and international partners across industry and universities.
 It has successfully trained over 70 research students and post-doctoral fellows, 7 later becoming full professors and others leaders of industry.

-David's innovations in measurement are contributing to a wide range of applications, many of critical importance in understanding the molecular science which underpins healthcare.
+Products arising from David's work on fluorescence instrumentation and techniques are widely used in laboratories across the world for multidisciplinary applications, many of critical importance in understanding the molecular science which underpins healthcare.
 In recent years his research has focused on biomolecular structure and dynamics down to the single molecule level; melanin structure, photophysics and melanoma; fluorescence guided surgery; glucose sensing for diabetes; aggregation leading to fibrils e.g. beta-amyloid and Alzheimer’s disease; gold nanoparticle photophysics and its application to sensing, imaging and fluid biopsy and 1-10 nm nanoparticle metrology.
 A list of David's publications is available.

 His contributions have been recognised internationally through numerous awards and appointments.
 In 2017 David was awarded the HORIBA Lifetime Achievement Award for 40 years innovation in TCSPC with the Institute of Physics Dennis Gabor Medal and Prize for pioneering the UK fluorescence lifetime industry following in 2020.
 In 2019 IBH was awarded the Institute of Physics Business Innovation Award for the development of the FLIMera multiplexed TCSPC molecular movie camera.
 Previously IBH won SMART, SPUR, John Logie Baird and Millennium awards for innovation and has sponsored UK university research over two decades.

 David is a Fellow of Scotland's National Academy, the Royal Society of Edinburgh, the Institute of Physics and the Royal Society of Chemistry.
-Since 2002 he has been the Visiting Professor of Applied Physics at the Czech Technical University in Prague.
-In 1998-99 he held the Sir C V Raman Endowment Chair at the University of Madras and in 2000 Visiting Professor at Kyoto Institute of Technology.
+Since 2002 he has held the permanent post of Visiting Professor of Applied Physics at the Czech Technical University in Prague, where he has regularly organised fluorescence workshops.
+In 1998-99 he was awarded the Sir C V Raman Endowment Chair at the University of Madras and in 2000 held a Visiting Professorhip at Kyoto Institute of Technology.
 In 2014 he was appointed to the Green Honors Chair in Physics at Texas Christian University in Fort Worth.
-He has held research fellowships from the Royal Society, the Nuffield Foundation and the Japanese Society for the Promotion of Science.
+He has competitively won research fellowships from the Royal Society, the Nuffield Foundation and the Japanese Society for the Promotion of Science.

 profile of David's career has recently been written and published by Wiley Analytical Science.